BoxCatGarden/proc_macro_api/proc_macro_api/README.md

   attributes from the outside.
 * **Local**.
-When a local attribute is applied to a path group, it is applied to all the paths that are in the group and don't have any local attribute applied to them inside the curly braces of that group.
+When a local attribute is applied to a path group, it is applied to all the paths that are in the group and don't have any local attributes applied to them inside the curly braces of that group.
 That is, local attributes inside curly braces will _override_ all the local attributes from the outside.